What's your name?

-The most important page element for you could be the product image gallery:
+The important detail could be the product image gallery …

-A big mistake we marketers make is that we assume that just because a call-to-action (CTA) is at a prominent location it will be seen 👁 and interacted with.
+A big mistake we marketers make is assuming that if a call-to-action (CTA) is at a prominent location it will be seen 👁 and interacted with.

 Shoppers Miss Around 80% Of What’s on a Page

-Over the last 13, we’ve seen 100s of heatmaps and user session records for various direct-to-consumer (DTC) sites.
+Over the last 15, we’ve seen 100s of heatmaps and user session records for various direct-to-consumer (DTC) sites.
 These retailers sell very different products at vastly different price points.
-Yet, the common thread has always been our horror at seeing visitors ignore most of what we placed on the page.
+Yet, the common thread has always been our horror of seeing visitors ignore most of what we placed on the page.

 Bryan Eisenberg is my conversion optimization mentor.
 I once heard him describe online shoppers as beagles on steroids.
 Bryan is 100% right.